nextcloud/documentation/developer_manual/templates.rst

 .. php:function:: link_to($app, $file, [$args])

   :param string $app: the name of your app as a string.
-If the string is empty, owncloud asumes that the file is in /core/
+If the string is empty, ownCloud asumes that the file is in /core/
   :param string $file: the relative path from your apps root to the file you want to access
   :param array $args: the GET parameters that you want set in the URL in form key => value.
 The value will be run through urlencode()
   :returns: the absolute URL to the file